ojwb/survex/doc/datafile.rst

 Description
    ``*ref`` allows you to specify a reference.
 If the reference contains spaces, you must enclose it in double quotes.
+Since Survex 1.4.23, you can double the quote character to include it in the string.

    Survex doesn't try to interpret the reference in any way, so it's up to you how you use it - for example it could specify where the original survey notes can be found.

    ``*ref`` was added in Survex 1.2.23.